castle-engine/castle-engine/examples/curves/README.txt

 own Castle Game Engine programs and used for any purpose (for example as a track along which something moves).

-This example show how to read this XML files.
+This example show how to read these XML files.

 ------------------------------------------------------------------------------